 The available 2,4-D preparations are of three forms: sodium salt, amine salt and ester.
 The sodium salt may be sold as a dry powder containing 70 to 80 percent of actual acid or as a liquid containing 10 to 20 percent acid.
-The amine salts are sold as liquid preparations and may contain 14 to 50 percent of actual acid.
+The amine salts are sold as liquid preparations and may contain 14 to 40 percent of actual acid.
 The esters (several are available) are likewise liquids and may contain from 10 to 40 percent actual acid.
 The sodium and amine salts produce a true solution when made up in water as finished sprays, while the esters form a milky suspension.

-Some differences of opinion exist in regard to the effectiveness of the three forms, but under ordinary circumstances there is but little difference in the total effect when equivalent amounts of actual 2,4-D acid are used.
-The esters, however, are injurious to more species of plants than the other forms.
-For this reason, dosage suggestions are always made on the acid-equivalent basis, and the quantity of a product that should be used must be calculated from the data found on the label of the product.
+Dosage suggestions are always made on the acid-equivalent basis, and the quantity of a product that should be used must be calculated from the data found on the label of the product.
 All reputable products will indicate the type of compound, the weight per unit of volume, and the percentage composition.
-Manufacturers usually state the amount of 2,4-D acid equivalent per pint, quart, or gallon.
+Manufacturers usually state the amount of 2,4-D acid equivalent per gallon.
 Dosage calculations are relatively easy when the required rate per acre, weight and percentage of 2,4-D acid are known.